-Buying a home is not for everyone.
-You may be better off improving your current home or stay in a rental.
-If worrying about home maintenance and mortgage payments will keep you awake every night, just renting a home may be the best for you.
-Also, if you love your current neighbors and neighborhood, improving your current home may be best for you and your family.
+Buying a home isn’t for everyone.
+If the thought of home maintenance and mortgage payments keep you awake at night, renting a home may be perfect.
+If you love your current neighbors and neighborhood, improving your current home may be best.

 - How Much Home Can You Afford?

-After deciding that purchasing a home is right for you, the first step in a home search would typically be to contact a reputable lender.
+After deciding that purchasing a home is right for you, the next step in a home search would be to contact a lender.
 We work with reputable lenders and will be happy to share our experiences with you.
 Based on your circumstance, one lender may be better than another.
 Often buyers have a Credit Union or lender they already are familiar with.
-Regardless of whom you choose, your choices in regards to type of loan, down payment and loan amount will influence everything that follows and we will be there to guide you.
+Regardless of whom you choose, your choice in regards to type of loan, down payment and loan amount will influence the strategy used later.

 Keep an open mind.
 Your priorities may change as we move through the process of finding a home.
 What seemed like an unlikely choice when we started out may end up being the dream home you never knew you wanted by the time we have finished!